 • LAZCLUZE (lazertinib) is a third-generation epidermal growth factor receptor (EGFR) tyrosine kinase inhibitor (TKI).2

-• COPERNICUS (NCT06667076) is an ongoing, phase 2b, open-label study evaluating the efficacy and safety of amivantamab SC in combination with LAZCLUZE as first-line (1L) treatment, or in combination with platinum-based chemotherapy as second-line (2L) treatment, in patients with EGFR-mutated locally advanced or metastatic non-small cell lung cancer (NSCLC).
+• COPERNICUS (NCT06667076) is an ongoing, phase 2b, open-label study evaluating the efficacy and safety of amivantamab SC in combination with LAZCLUZE as first-line (1L) treatment or in combination with platinum-based chemotherapy as second-line (2L) treatment, along with prophylactic supportive care measures for adverse events (AEs), in patients with EGFR-mutated locally advanced or metastatic non-small cell lung cancer (NSCLC).
 The primary endpoint is the investigator-assessed progression free survival (PFS) per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.
-Enrollment is planned for approximately 330 patients.
-Results have not yet been published.1,3
+Enrollment is planned for approximately 480 patients.
+Results have not yet been published.1,3,4

 PRODUCT LABELING